trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 Note:

-1. In IB Gateway Global Configuration – API – settings, there is no  “Compatibility Mode: Send ISLAND for US stocks trading on NASDAQ”.
+1. In IB Gateway Global Configuration Ã¢â‚¬â€œ API Ã¢â‚¬â€œ settings, there is no  Ã¢â‚¬Å“Compatibility Mode: Send ISLAND for US stocks trading on NASDAQÃ¢â‚¬Â.
 Specifying NASDAQ exchange in contract details may cause error if  connecting to IB Gateway.
 For this error, please specify ISLAND  exchange.

 ### Daily & Weekly ReauthenticationCopy Location

 ### **Daily Reauthentication**

-In TWS/ IB Gateway – “Global Configuration” – “Lock and Exit”, you can choose the time of your TWS being shut down.
+In TWS/ IB Gateway Ã¢â‚¬â€œ Ã¢â‚¬Å“Global ConfigurationÃ¢â‚¬Â Ã¢â‚¬â€œ Ã¢â‚¬Å“Lock and ExitÃ¢â‚¬Â, you can choose the time of your TWS being shut down.

-For API users, it is recommended to choose “Never lock Trader Workstation” and “Auto restart”.
+For API users, it is recommended to choose Ã¢â‚¬Å“Never lock Trader WorkstationÃ¢â‚¬Â and Ã¢â‚¬Å“Auto restartÃ¢â‚¬Â.

 ![TWS Global Configuration window displaying Lock and Exit Settings.](https://www.interactivebrokers.com/campus/wp-content/uploads/sites/2/2023/06/Image-3-1-700x560.png)